 I have friends who love to cook – how do they get in on this order?

 Easy!
 If you know someone who you think would love what we do, then by all means send them my email – email@example.com, or my number: +1.701.866.8660, and we’ll add them to our mailing list.
-We now have distribution points in Fargo-Moorhead, MSP, Detroit Lakes, Alexandria, Brainerd, Duluth, Rochester, Luverne, Bristol, WI, Grand Rapids, MI, Grand Forks, ND, Bismarck, ND, Sioux Falls, SD, Wichita, KS, Austin, TX, College Station, TX, Houston, TX, and Taylor, TX.
+We now have distribution points in Fargo-Moorhead, MSP, Detroit Lakes, Alexandria, Brainerd, Duluth, Rochester, Luverne, Bristol, WI, Chicago, IL, Steamboat Springs, CO, Knoxville, TN, Grand Rapids, MI, Grand Forks, ND, Bismarck, ND, Sioux Falls, SD, Wichita, KS, Austin, TX, College Station, TX, Houston, TX, and Taylor, TX.
 And, of course, we offer FedEx shipping.

 Can I get it every month?

-Nope.
+You can!
+But not from me.
 This stuff is a seasonal product.
 If you want the freshest, best stuff, then you have to wait for when the olives are harvested, when they’re pressed, when the oil’s settled, and when it’s ready to bottle.
 That’s late summer/early fall, every year.
 The shelf life is a solid 4-5 years in a cool, dark place, so you can always stock up.
 (Our four-year-old stuff tastes 100x better than the “fresh” stuff on the grocery store shelves anyway!)
 But we only order it when it’s at its best, once a year.
 We’ve talked about bringing on another producer – one of my best friends from graduate school married a Greek guy and they have trees near Corinth, amazing stuff, and we’ve also got some great friends in Messolonghi who make some great oil – but that’s probably several years away.
+All that said, you can always buy more from our regional partners (see above) or from your local distribution point leader.

 I’m sold!
 I’ll be ordering!
 But how long does it take for my order to arrive?